United States Army Alaska: Post World War II: USARAL

 Later two battalions of Nike missiles were stationed in Alaska: 4th Battalion (later 1st Battalion), 43rd Air Defense Artillery Regiment, and 2d Battalion, 562nd Air Defense Artillery Regiment.
 The two battalions and their direct support ordnance companies fell under the command of the USARAL Artillery Group, headquartered at Fort Richardson.
 The Group was directly responsible to the USARAL Commanding General for Army participation in the air defense of Alaska, which involved Nike Hercules batteries, fighter interceptors, and the associated early warning radars and communications systems.

 In 1964 the USARAL Air Defense Artillery Group, composed of two Nike-Hercules missile battalions, was activated and moved its offices from Building 1 to building 656, Fort Richardson.
 The USARAL Air Defense Artillery Group was renamed the 87th Artillery Group (Air Defense) in January 1968.
 4/43 ADA defended Anchorage (which would have included the battery at Site Summit) while 2-562 ADA provided area defense around Fairbanks.
 4/43 ADA was redesignated as the 1st Battalion, 43rd Air Defense Artillery in 1971.
 It was at that time that the 2/562 ADA was deactivated.
 In March 1971 the Department of the Army announced its decision to close the remaining Fairbanks area missile sites of the 2/562 Artillery, the 166th Ordnance, and the 87th Artillery Group by the end of June 1971.

+On April 3, 1961, the Aviation Detachment was upgraded into the USARAL Aviation Battalion, at Fort Wainwright.
+On July 1, 1964, it received its official colours from the Department of the Army and became the 19th Aviation Battalion.

-USARAL's combat units officially reorganized in July 1963, into the 172nd Infantry Brigade (Mechanized) at Fort Richardson and the 171st Infantry Brigade (Mechanized) at Fort Wainwright.
+In July 1963, USARAL's combat units were divided into the 172nd Infantry Brigade (Mechanized) at Fort Richardson and the 171st Infantry Brigade (Mechanized) at Fort Wainwright.
 The two brigades were re-designated as Light Infantry Brigades in 1969.